What You Should Know About Radon in Homes

 After months of attending open houses, browsing online listings, and talking to your realtor, you’ve finally found the perfect home.
 It’s at this point that you’re ready to schedule a home inspection and additional worthwhile assessments.
-These inspectors take a close look at the home’s roof, HVAC, plumbing, and other systems to ensure a safe, functioning residence.
+These inspectors closely look at the home’s roof, HVAC, plumbing, and other systems to ensure a safe, functioning residence.

-One thing that often gets overlooked in the process, however, is radon testing.
+However, one thing that often gets overlooked in the process is radon testing.
 As we’ll discuss later in the article, high levels of this gas can be dangerous for homeowners.
 That’s why it’s important to have a sound understanding of radon in homes and the necessary action steps to keep your family safe.

 What is radon gas?